 Donald E. Howell, Sr, age 91, passed into the presence of his Lord and Savior on August 29, 2019.
 He passed with his son Paul, at his side, holding his hand.

-To send flowers in memory of Donald Elbert Howell Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald Elbert Howell Sr., please visit our Heartfelt Sympathies Store.

 Don was born September 13, 1927, to Orlando E. and Frances (Jennings) Howell.
 He grew up on his familys’ farms in Marysville, Washington.
 Each farm was pioneered by both parents’ side of the family.
 One of the farms is now Jennings Park in Marysville.
 In 1950, Don entered the Army, serving in Korea and Japan during the Korean War.
 Sgt.
 Howell was honorably discharged in 1952 and continued to serve in the Army Reserves then the National Guard.

 He met Leona A. Leonard while doing graduate work at Seattle Pacific University.
 Don and Leona were married on August 14, 1953, in the First United Methodist Church in Marysville.
 Don directed and sang in church choirs in the Spokane area.
 One such traveling choir was the Whitworth Acapella Choir.
 He had a beautiful baritone singing voice.
 During this time, he graduated from Whitworth University with a Bachelor Degree.
 He taught music, drama and mathematics in Deer Park and Raymond School Districts.
 Don was able to play any instrument proficiently, whether it was strings, brass, reeds, or percussion.